ianmilliken/mpc/site/content/landing/take-control-of-your-business-growth-with-a-free-marketing-workshop.md

     Get your brand and marketing strategies on track with a free marketing workshop.
 Business Growth for 2019 with a free marketing plan.
   meta_keywords: ''
-  meta_title: 'Free Brisbane Marketing Workshop | Marketplace Strategy Solutions - '
+  meta_title: 'Free Brisbane Marketing Workshop | Marketplace Strategy Solutions '
 title: FREE Marketing Workshop
 publishDate: '2018-10-16T10:03:18+10:00'
 intro: >-
+  Did you achieve all of your business' marketing goals in 2018?
+If your answer was no, what's stopping your 2019 marketing goals from realising the same fate?
 Get your brand and marketing strategies on track for 2019 with a free half-day workshop facilitated by our experienced Managing Director.
 formPosition: belowContent
-cta: A
+cta: Register for a free marketing workshop
 download: /img/advertising.svg
 ---
 <br>